 - Show up 10 minutes before the interview time.
-Don't show up a half hour early.
+Don't show up half an hour early.
 And, definitely, do not show up late.
 If you're going to an unfamiliar destination, leave yourself enough time to get lost and park.
 You can always sit in your car or walk around the block if you're too early to show up at the office.

 - Bring multiple copies of your resume and make sure they are not folded up.

 - Be interesting.
 You are there to stand out, so don't be afraid to say something interesting.
 (That said, keep the conversation focused on the job at hand, not politics or your personal life.)

 - Research what the job entails.
-You need to be aware of what is expected for the position for which you are applying.
+You need to be aware of what is expected in the position for which you are applying.
 Having information on the role and the company will help you give stronger answers.

 - Know your interviewer's name.
 It will make a good first impression.

 - Don't lie - it won't take long for an employer to figure it out, and dishonesty is generally disqualifying.

 - Never be cliche - don't tell the interviewer you are a people person, for example.
 This goes back to being interesting; you want to say something that the interviewer hasn't heard countless times before.

 - Come prepared with concrete examples of your professional or social successes.
 You'll also want to come prepared with questions of your own.
 That way, when the interviewer asks for questions, you'll be prepared.